Quasiconformal Extensions of Harmonic Univalent Mappings of the Unit Disk: Quasiconformal extension of harmonic strongly starlike functions

 \end{pf}

-A simple example of harmonic strongly starlike function of order $\alpha$ constructed in \cite{MPS21}, shows the sharp bound for the second coefficient of the co-analytic part.
-Here, by Theorem \ref{thm:ssa}, an explicit form of the extension functions for more general functions will be given. \begin{eg} For a given $\alpha$ with $0<\alpha<1$, we consider the mapping
+A simple example of harmonic strongly starlike functions of order $\alpha$ constructed in \cite{MPS21}, gives a sharp bound for the second coefficient of the co-analytic part.
+Here, by Theorem \ref{thm:ssa}, an explicit form of the extension functions for more general functions is given.